Anwarvic/Speaker-Recognition/README.md

         }
 ```
 ## How it Works
-The sideKit pipeline consists of five steps as shown in the following image:
+The sideKit pipeline consists of six steps as shown in the following image:
 <p align="center">
 <img src="http://www.mediafire.com/convkey/cc16/r56t49ybirn455izg.jpg" />
 </p>